JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/debugging_during_testing/index.md

 Besides, you've now changed your *code* as part of investigating a problem.
 Not smart.

-You could learn how to generate output in `pytest`, but that would be the same issue -- writing debugging statements into your code which you might accidentally check in.
+You could learn how to generate console output in `pytest`, but that would be the same issue -- writing debugging statements into your code which you might accidentally check in.

 The debugger was meant for this.
 Fortunately PyCharm has a great "visual" debugger, tightly integrated with "visual testing."
 Let's use that.

-# Breakpoint, Step, Cha-Cha-Cha
+# Breakpoint, Step...Cha-Cha-Cha

 Remove the `print` statement and instead, click in the gutter beside the first line in that test function.
+This adds a red circle to indicate a breakpoint:

+TODO Screenshot

-Let's now run that *one* test, but under the debugger, which will then run `pytest`.
+Let's now run that *one* test, but under the debugger, which itself will then run `pytest`.
 Click the green triangle in the gutter to the left of `test_primary_guardian` and choose `Debug 'pytest for test_play...'.
 This brings up a new tool window in the bottom, running the debugger: